makerdao/community/governance/polls/Ratification Poll - Modify Protocol Engineering Core Unit Budget, PE-001 (MIP40c3-SP68) - April 11, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*Protocol Engineering would like to secure an operating budget for it to deliver its mandate over the next 12 month*s.*
+*Protocol Engineering would like to secure an operating budget for it to deliver its mandate over the next 12 months.*

 *The [prior year’s budget in review](https://forum.makerdao.com/t/pecu-2021-2022-financial-year-in-review/13793) gave a good illustration as to where Protocol Engineering under- or over- budgeted for the work we sought to accomplish, which has subsequently helped inform this document.*